Ahmedsaed/100-days-of-code/README.md

 **Progress:**

-- Trained an AI to play super mario (It requires a lot of traning to preform well)
+- Trained an AI to play super mario (It requires a lot of training to preform well)
-- Started working on a solution for Dell Hacktrick hackthon problem
+- Started working on a solution for Dell Hacktrick hackathon problem

 ### Day 51: March 17, 2022
 **Progress:**